OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 AppSource and in-app Office Store: The ability to deploy event-based add-ins or update existing add-ins to include the event-based activation feature should be available soon.

 > [!IMPORTANT]
 > Event-based add-ins are restricted to admin-managed deployments only.
 For now, users can't get event-based add-ins from AppSource or in-app Office Store.
-To learn more, refer to [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).
+To learn more, see [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).

 ## Event-based activation behavior and limitations